 Topics of discussion have ranged from the mechanisms of metastasis and the structure of the blood brain barrier to strategies for immunotherapy (CAR-T cells and RNA vaccines) to the safety and ethics of research biopsies.
 Going forward we (PNOC) will continue our discussions of topics of interest, with future sessions planned on drug delivery as well as on late effects and complications of therapy.

-Curemedullo Is A Subsidiary Of The Carson Leslie Foundation ©2021 All rights reserved.
+Curemedullo Is A Division Of The Carson Leslie Foundation ©2021 All rights reserved.
 The Carson Leslie Foundation (CLF) is a registered 501(c)(3) charity organization.
-Please note that cureMEdullo provides this information for the benefit of the medulloblastoma and childhood cancer community. cureMEdullo and CLF is not a medical provider or health care facility and thus can neither diagnose any disease or disorder nor endorse or recommend any specific medical treatments.
+Please note that cureMEdullo provides this information for the benefit of the medulloblastoma and childhood cancer community. cureMEdullo and CLF are not medical providers or a health care facility and thus can neither diagnose any disease or disorder nor endorse or recommend any specific medical treatments.
 Patients must rely on the personal and individualized medical advice of their qualified health care professionals before seeking any information related to their particular diagnosis, cure or treatment of a condition or disorder.